- November 1st

 - $1,995 Standard

 - $1,495 Standard

 Teams get more

-Send a team of five or more to Web Directions Summit and get even more.
-For the price of a Classic ticket per team member, you'll get:
+Send a team of five or more to Summit and get even more.
+Register with the code team and for the price of a classic ticket per team member, and each team member will get:

 - A Silver pass for each attendee

-- A team licence to the videos from Web Directions Summit 2017
+- A licence to the videos from Summit 2018

 Not sure if you qualify?
 Drop us a line, we try to be as generous as possible.

 Web Directions Summit 2018 returns to our longtime home, the International Convention Centre in Darling Harbour.

 There are numerous public transport options, and parking available on site.